William Brattle: Personal life, family and legacy

 During his lifetime, Brattle gained a reputation as a "jovial, pleasure-loving man whose... family connections placed him among the Massachusetts élite."
 He enjoyed gambling, fishing and eating, with his political enemies nicknaming him "Brigadier Paunch" due to his weight.
-In addition to sitting 21 times on Cambridge's board of selectmen, Brattle was also a member of Harvard College's Board of Overseers, serving on the committees responsible for overseeing the construction of Hollis Hall and reconstruction of Harvard Hall.
-Brattle commissioned a portrait of himself from John Singleton Copley in 1756, depicting him wearing the uniform of a militia colonel.
-Stylistically, the portrait was influenced by earlier portraitists active in the colonies such as Joseph Blackburn and Robert Feke.
+In addition to sitting 21 times on Cambridge's board of selectmen, Brattle was also a member of Harvard College's Board of Overseers, serving on the committees responsible for overseeing the construction of Hollis Hall and the reconstruction of Harvard Hall.
+In 1756, John Singleton Copley painted a portrait of Brattle influenced by earlier colonial-era portraitists such as Joseph Blackburn and Robert Feke and which depicted him wearing a "fanciful" uniform similar to Copley's 1755 portrait of Joshua Winslow.

 Brattle's two marriages produced nine children, though only two survived to adulthood, Thomas and Katherine.
 Thomas was in England when the Revolutionary War broke out, and posed as a Loyalist.
-Upon returning to North America in 1779, Thomas convinced local American authorities that he was a Patriot and in 1784 inherited the William Brattle Mansion, which had been entrusted by Brattle to Katherine in 1776.
+After his return to North America in 1779, Thomas convinced local American authorities that he was a Patriot and in 1784 inherited the William Brattle Mansion, which had been entrusted by Brattle to Katherine in 1776.
 In addition to his estate in Cambridge, Brattle also owned properties in Boston, Oakham, Halifax and southeastern Vermont.
 Brattle was also a slaveholder, being recorded in church records as owning two enslaved women, Philicia and Zillah, in 1731 and 1738 respectively.
 Brattle Street in Cambridge is named after him, as is the town of Brattleboro, Vermont.

 In the early 21st century, Brattle's slave ownership has come under increasing scrutiny.
 An art installation titled "Forgotten Souls of Tory Row: Remembering the Enslaved People of Brattle Street" was installed at the Hooper–Lee–Nichols House in Cambridge in 2022.
 The installation was composed of two circles of linked metal trees, which were intended to represented those enslaved by prominent Cantabrigians such as Brattle.
 On April 26, 2022, Harvard University released a report detailing the university's ties to slavery and plans to deal with such connections.
 The report, which noted that both Brattle and his father owned slaves, stipulated that the university would commit $100 million for an endowed "Legacy of Slavery Fund", though it did not provide direct reparations for slavery.